-The Polish Academy of Sciences (Polska Akademia Nauk, PAN) is a state scientific institution that coordinates the cooperation of scientists with scientific bodies.
-The academy's committees are self-governed units representing their respective scientific disciplines.
-Activities in various scientific fields are conducted by specialised institutions, such as e.g. the Institute of Physics, Institute of Genetics and Animal Breeding, Institute of Mathematics and Institute of Rural and Agriculture Development.
+The Polish Academy of Sciences (Polska Akademia Nauk, PAM) is a state scientific institution that coordinates the cooperation of scientists with scientific bodies.
+The Academy's Committees are self-governed units representing their respective scientific disciplines.
+Activities in various scientific fields are conducted by specialized institutions, such as e.g. the Institute of Physics, Institute of Genetics and Animal Breeding, Institute of Mathematics and Institute of Rural and Agriculture Development.

 Roughly 40 foreign investors have located their R&D centres in Poland.
 They chose Poland because of the availability of highly qualified labour force, the presence of universities, as well as the support of authorities, both on the central and regional level.
-These foreign-owned R&D centres employ 4,500 people.
+These foreignowned R&D centres employ 4,500 people.

-10. Human resources
+10. Human Resources

 10.1.
-Employment and the Labour Force Poland's economically active population aged over 15 years of age in the 4th quarter of 2007 was almost 17 million, which represented 44.6% of the total population.
-15.5 million people were employed, of whom 72.5 % (11.24 million) worked in the private sector.
+Employment and the Labour Force

+Poland's economically active population aged over 15 in the 1st quarter 2006 was almost 17 million, which represented 44.3% of the total population.
+14.2 million people were employed, of whom 69.8% worked in the private sector.